 We now turn to the lower bound.
-Consider the probability of the existence, in a random permutation, of a permutation with exactly three superhurdles spanning seven elements each.
+Consider the probability of the existence, among random permutations, of a permutation with exactly three superhurdles spanning seven elements each.
 A lower bound on this probability is a lower bound on the probability of existence of a fortress in a random permutation.